-Black River Technical College's coordinator of services for the disabled is also the compliance coordinator for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-The coordinator can arrange for academic adjustments, workplace accommodations, and auxiliary aids for qualified students.
-BRTC will provide auxiliary aids, without cost, to those students with verified disabilities/handicaps who require such services.
+Black River Technical College's Coordinator of Disability/Access Services is also the compliance coordinator for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The Coordinator can arrange for reasonable academic accommodations, such as extended time, alternate testing locations, oral reader, notetakers, etc. BRTC has a team of employees who rotate as needed to read exams to students.
+BRTC will provide auxiliary aids, without cost, to those students with verified disabilities who require such services.
 If necessary, BRTC will provide appropriately trained service providers.